Skip to main content

 Contact the Plumbing Professionals

-When searching for a dedicated, highly skilled, and professional plumber in Anaheim, look no further than HomeX Plumbing & Rooter.
+When searching for a dedicated, highly skilled, and professional plumber in Anaheim, look no further than Kahuna Comfort Plumbing, Heating, & Air.
 We’ve been providing top-quality garbage disposal services since 2018.
 No matter the problem with your plumbing system, our competent and experienced plumbers can get the job done correctly and on time.

 We’ve been highly rated on Angie’s List because of our reliable and top-class services and received accreditations from the BBB.
 From slab leak services to drain cleaning to water heater replacement, we can help.
-Contact HomeX Plumbing & Rooter today if you’re having questions or issues with your garbage disposal.
+Contact Kahuna Comfort Plumbing, Heating & Air today if you have questions or issues with your garbage disposal.

 Book Online